- Home

 Age UK and Re-engage are examples of charities that run this sort of service.
 Their websites will give you more details about what to expect and how to apply.

-• Volunteer for Crisis.
-Homeless charity Crisis rely on the kindness of volunteers to help provide hot meals, somewhere to sleep, and hope to thousands of homeless people across the UK over the festive season.
+Homeless charity Crisis relies on the kindness of volunteers to help provide hot meals, somewhere to sleep, and hope to thousands of homeless people across the UK over the festive season.

 If you’re interested in making a difference, it’s worth checking out their website to find out whether any help is needed in your local area.

-• Volunteer for Shout.
-24/7 crisis text service Shout offers people somewhere to turn if they’re struggling to cope and are in need of some immediate help.
+24/7 crisis text service Shout offers people somewhere to turn if they’re struggling to cope and need some immediate help.
 It’s run by a team of amazing volunteers who keep the service running around the clock – even over the Christmas period.

 To find out more about what Shout volunteers do and get details on how to apply, you can visit their website.

-There are also a number of other ways that you can give back over the Christmas period and into the new year – all from the comfort of your own home.
+There are also many other ways that you can give back over the Christmas period and into the new year – all from the comfort of your own home.
 Have a read of our article on online volunteering for some more ideas.
 Or check out the volunteering section of our website.

 4. Wrap up warm and go for a walk

 If you’re feeling lonely this Christmas, often one of the most helpful things you can do is to go for a walk.
-If you really want to make the most of your time spent outside, you could even bring a warm drink and something to listen to.
+To make the most of your time spent outside, you could even bring a warm drink and something to listen to.

-If you’re grappling with negative thoughts over the Christmas period, going out for a walk can help to shift your perspective by helping you to get out of your own head for a while and feel part of something bigger.
-You might notice others going for a solo walk, and hopefully you won’t feel quite so lonely.
+If you’re grappling with negative thoughts, going out for a walk can help you to get out of your head for a while and feel part of something bigger.
+You might notice others going for a solo walk, and hopefully, you won’t feel quite so lonely.

-Often our thoughts seem clearer when we step out for some fresh air, and getting closer to nature can also help us to feel calmer and more relaxed.
+Often, our thoughts seem clearer when we step out for some fresh air, and getting closer to nature can help us feel calmer and more relaxed.
 Plus, there’s something extra special about going for a walk on Christmas Day because the streets are quiet and peaceful, which can make a refreshing change.

 5. Keep yourself occupied

 If you’re worried about how you’ll cope with feelings of loneliness on Christmas Day, consider making yourself a to-do list full of fun and indulgent things that you can do by yourself.
-This could include having a movie marathon, lighting some scented candles, or trying a mince pie recipe.
+This could include having a movie marathon, lighting some scented candles, or baking some mince pies.

-If you’re looking for some inspiration, have a read of our articles; 33 self-care ideas to boost your mental and physical health during the winter, 12 Christmas recipes to bring some festive cheer to your kitchen, or 17 books for your winter reading list.
+If you’re looking for some inspiration, have a read of our articles: 33 self-care ideas to boost your mental and physical health during the winter, 12 Christmas recipes to bring some festive cheer to your kitchen, and 17 books for your winter reading list.

 6. Hang out with your pet